JosephVTX/josephvtx/README.md

 - 👨‍💻 All my projects are available at https://www.josephvega.dev/

-- 📝 I regularly write articles on medium
+- 📝 Regularly carried out personal projects to improve my skills

 - 💬 Ask me about YOU